Bayhorse, Idaho – Silver in the Yankee Fork Mining District

 Bayhorse, Idaho Mine & Mill by Kathy Alexander.

-The Ramshorn Mine remained productive until 1888, when other mines also declined.
+The Ramshorn Mine remained productive until 1888, when other mines also began to decline.
 By 1896, the beehive kilns were abandoned, and in 1889, the town was struck by a fire that destroyed several buildings.
 Over the next decade, more mines closed, and people began to leave the area.
 By 1915, all mining operations had ceased, and Bayhorse had become a ghost town.

-Until recent years, the land was privately owned, but in 2009, it opened to the public as part of Idaho’s Land of Yankee Fork State Park, ensuring this historic site’s preservation.
+Until recently, the land was privately owned, but in 2009, it was opened to the public as part of Idaho’s Land of Yankee Fork State Park, ensuring the preservation of this historic site.

 Several structures, including the stone Wells Fargo building, the Bayhorse Saloon, the mill, numerous cabins, and the beehive kilns, still stand.

 The kilns are located down the road beyond the townsite.
 Along the way, sitting on the hill beside the road is one of the cemeteries, with just a few graves.
-Long abandoned and unkempt during our visit in 2008, the grave markers are long gone, and only the crumbling fences surrounding these few graves leave any indication that the dead were once buried here.
+Long abandoned and unkempt during our 2008 visit, the grave markers are now gone, and only the crumbling fences surrounding these few graves offer any indication that the dead were once buried here.

 Wells Fargo Building in Bayhorse, Idaho